Cyan4973/xxHash/xxhsum.1.md

 Print or check xxHash (32 or 64bit) checksums.
 When <FILE> is `-`, read standard input.

-`xxhsum` supports a command line syntax similar but not indentical to md5sum(1).
+`xxhsum` supports a command line syntax similar but not identical to md5sum(1).
 Differences are:
 `xxhsum` doesn't have text/binary mode switch (`-b`, `-t`);
 `xxhsum` always treats file as binary file;